telefonicaid/iotagent-node-lib/doc/installationguide.md

     'http://192.168.56.1:4041'.
 -   **deviceRegistrationDuration**: duration of the registrations as Context Providers and the subscriptions done by bidirectional plugin, in [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard format.
 E.g.: 'P1M'.
-Only used if agent is configured in NGSIv1 mode.
-In NGSIv2 mode the setting is ignored (registrations and subscriptions are non-expirable and the IOTA manages its removal explicitely).
+Only used if agent is configured in NGSI v1 mode.
+In NGSI v2 mode the setting is ignored (registrations and subscriptions are non-expirable and the IOTA manages its removal explicitely).
 -   **iotaVersion**: indicates the version of the IoTA that will be displayed in the about method (it should be filled automatically by each IoTA).